vigetlabs/stat_board/README.markdown

         StatBoard.username = "user"
         StatBoard.password = "pass"

+## Issues

+  * Models can be specified as strings rather than constants if you encounter loading order issues.
+  * If you're using the Asset Pipeline, you'll need to add `stat_board/bootstrap.css` to your precompile paths.

 ## Contributing

 Happily accepting contributions to improve StatBoard.
 To contribute, fork, add your thing, add some specs, and send a pleasantly worded pull request.